swati-semgrep/gitlab-sast-rules/README.md

 The details are listed in the headers of all the rule end test-files including the licensing information and proper attribution.

+## Contributing

+If you know about a vulnerability that isn't listed in this repo, you can contribute by opening an issue, or even submit an improvement to the rule files/test cases in this repository.

 ## Contribution instructions

 After making changes to rules or mappings, make sure to run `./ci/deploy.sh <semantic version>`